Zulko/moviepy/README.rst

 MoviePy
 ========

-MoviePy (full documentation here_) is a Python module for script-based movie editing.

-It can read and write to many formats, `including  animated GIFs <http://zulko.github.io/blog/2014/01/23/making-animated-gifs-from-video-files-with-python/>`_, and enables basic operations (cuts, concatenations, title insertions) to be done in a few lines.
-It can also be used for advanced compositing.
+MoviePy (full documentation here_) is a Python module for script-based video editing.
+It enables basic operations (cuts, concatenations, title insertions) to be done in a few lines, and can be used for video compositing (a.k.a. non-linear editing), video processing, or to create advanced effects.
+It can read and write all the most common video formats, including GIF.

 A typical MoviePy script looks like that: ::